richgo/richjames.tech/src/pages/blog/2020-11-15-enterprise-jamstack.md

 1. Export all media assets to storage
 2. Export all layout service JSON to storage (this contains everything required to render each route e.g. content, layout configuration)
-3. Run the SSR site exporter against the layout JSON in the blob then copy the rendered assets into storage
+3. Run the SSR site exporter against the layout JSON in storage then copy the rendered assets into storage
 4. If the above succeeds (this is where we could fail on 500 errors) we copy to either blue or green storage
 5. Run smoketests
 6. Switch the blue/green storage to put the new site in to production